 trade.
 Although they are technically pattern coins, historically they have been collected as part of the regular series of coins made for circulation and are among the most coveted of all denominations.
 Each of the four Stellas to be offered has been graded by NGC as Proof 67, and although they will be offered as individual lots (with estimates ranging from $200,000 to $1,000,000) as a matched set, they are, according to the NGC website, the finest ever assembled.

-Paul Song, Director of the Rare Coins and Medals Department at Bonhams, said of the Collection: "Having the opportunity to sell the Tacasyl Collection is an honor for Bonhams and personally, one of the highlights of my career.
+Paul Song, Director of the Rare Coins and Medals Department at Bonhams, said of the Collection: "Having the opportunity to sell the Tacasyl Collection is an honour for Bonhams and personally, one of the highlights of my career.
 When I first saw the collection I was staggered not only by the exceptional quality of each coin, but by their individual rarity.
 I am in awe of the collector who assembled these coins; his emphasis on quality was paramount, and his success at having achieved

 his goal is unquestionable."